Auto-Balanced Collector Groups

 Resource assignment in LogicMonitor has traditionally followed a one-to-many structure, where a single Collector monitors multiple resources, but each resource can only be assigned to one Collector.
 While practical, this model can complicate resource management, load distribution, and scalability.

-Auto-Balanced Collector Groups (ABCGs) address the above challenges by assigning resources to multiple Collectors within a group.
+Auto-Balanced Collector Groups (ABCGs) address these challenges by assigning resources to multiple Collectors within a group.
 ABCGs provide the following benefits:

 - Dynamic load balancing—Automatically reassigns resources from overloaded Collectors to others within the group, preventing oversubscription